 - Supporting the development of a broad coalition working toward equity in the systems of early childhood.

-- Identifying and supporting work to address racial inequities in preschool suspensions and expulsions.
+- Identifying and supporting work to address racial inequities in preschool suspensions, expulsions, and other exclusionary practices.

 - Identifying and supporting work to strengthen the early care and education workforce.

 A few examples of recent work, includes:

 - Funding two surveys of licensed child care providers statewide to understand their needs and viability in the wake of COVID-19.
 Results show a sector that was resilient in the face of COVID, yet facing a troubling future and a current staffing crisis it is struggling to overcome.